 Step 2 - Install Visual Studio Code

-Visual Studio Code is an open source IDE (well, not quite yet - for now, it is a clean but powerful text editor rather than a full IDE), that can be used for all kinds of projects.
+Visual Studio Code is an open source IDE (well, not quite yet), that can be used for all kinds of projects.
 It was built with plugins in mind, so expect an explosion in the upcoming months.

-You do not have to use Visual Studio Code to write ASP.NET 5 code.
-You can any of your favorite editors, like Sublime or Atom.
-However, I think you should at least have a look at Visual Studio Code, since it is a really nice editor.
+You don’t have to use Visual Studio Code to write ASP.NET 5 code.
+You can use any other editor, like Sublime or Atom.
+However, I think you should have a look at Visual Studio Code.
+It’s a pretty nice editor.

-If you are used to the full Visual Studio experience, you will notice that Visual Studio Code is stripped.
-You can not even create new projects or solutions with it.
-To create new projects, you must setup ASP.NET 5.
+If you are used to the full Visual Studio experience, you’ll notice that Visual Studio Code is stripped.
+You can’t even create new projects or solutions with it.
+To create new projects, you must use ASP.NET 5.

 Step 3 - Install ASP.NET 5

 To install ASP.NET 5, download this file.
-After installing ASP.NET 5, you must set it up.
-Now, brace yourself - you will no longer rest in the comforting arms of install bundles.
-The rest of the setup will take place in the terminal…which to some is a most welcome change.
+After installing it, you must set it up.
+Now, brace yourself - you will have to do the rest in the Terminal, which for some is a most welcome change.

 dnx.
-You will notice that the command will not be
+You’ll notice that the command is not

 recognized yet.
 To register it, run the following command: